Effects Of Alcohol on the Endocrine System

 Alcohol Abuse Treatment Options

 There is a strong link between mental health and alcohol abuse.
 Individuals who struggle with mood disorders like depression and anxiety are more susceptible to developing an addiction to drugs or alcohol, often to self-medicate symptoms of their underlying mental health condition.
-To determine the most effective ways to alcohol addiction, it’s crucial to first get an accurate assessment of all the symptoms.
-When the symptoms have been evaluated by a mental health professional, it may be determined that another form of mental condition is present and needs a particular type of treatment.
+To determine the most effective ways to alcohol addiction, it’s crucial first to get an accurate assessment of all the symptoms.
+When a mental health professional has evaluated the symptoms, it may be determined that another form of mental condition is present and needs a particular treatment.
 Very often, some combination of psychotherapy, medication, and/or lifestyle changes are effective for coping with functional.

 Detox is often considered the first stage of treatment.
-It will help you navigate the complicated process of withdrawal, but it doesn’t address patterns of thought and behavior that contribute to drug abuse.
+It will help you navigate the complicated withdrawal process but doesn’t address patterns of thought and behavior contributing to drug abuse.
 Various treatment approaches and settings can help provide the ongoing support necessary to maintain long-term sobriety after you complete detox.

 Cravings are very common during detox and can be challenging to overcome.
 This often leads to relapse.
 Constant medical care provided during inpatient treatment helps prevent relapse.
 Clinicians can provide necessary medication and medical expertise to lessen cravings and the effects of withdrawals.